Sampling (music): Precursors

 In the 1940s, the French composer Pierre Schaeffer developed musique concrète, an experimental form of music created by recording sounds to tape, splicing them, and manipulating them to create sound collages.
 He used sounds from the human body, locomotives, and kitchen utensils.
 The method also involved tape loops, splicing lengths of tape end to end so a sound could be played indefinitely.
 Schaeffer developed the Phonogene, which played loops at 12 different pitches triggered by a keyboard.

-Composers including John Cage, Edgar Varèse, Karheinz Stockhausen and Iannis Xenakis experimented with musique concrète, and Bebe and Louis Barron used it to create the first totally electronic film soundtrack, for the 1956 science fiction film Forbidden Planet.
-Musique concrète was brought to a mainstream audience by the BBC Radiophonic Workshop, which used the techniques to produce soundtracks for shows including Doctor Who.
+Composers including Pierre Henry, Karheinz Stockhausen, John Cage, Edgar Varèse, and Iannis Xenakis experimented with musique concrète.
+In the UK, it was brought to a mainstream audience by the BBC Radiophonic Workshop, which used the techniques to produce soundtracks for shows including Doctor Who in the early 1960s.

-Plunderphonics is a genre in which music is constructed by sampling recognizable pre-recorded music.
-Early examples include James Tenney's Collage No. 1 ('Blue Suede') (1959) and John Oswald's "Power" (1975).

 In the 1960s, Jamaican dub reggae producers such as King Tubby and Lee "Scratch" Perry began using recordings of reggae rhythms to produce riddim tracks, which were then deejayed over.
-Jamaican immigrants introduced the techniques to American hip hop music in the 1970s.
-The British producer Brian Eno cited the German musician Holger Czukay's experiments with Dictaphones and shortwave radios as examples of early sampling.
+Jamaican immigrants introduced the techniques to American hip-hop in the 1970s.
+Holger Czukay of the experimental German band Can spliced tape recordings into his music before the advent of digital sampling.

-Technique and tools
+Techniques and tools

-Commonly sampled elements include strings, basslines, drum loops, vocal hooks or entire bars of music, especially from soul records.
-Samples may be layered, equalized, sped up or slowed down, repitched, looped or otherwise manipulated.
-As sampling technology has improved, the possibilities for manipulation have grown.